-With 144 people registered for the swim—and more than 80 others on the waiting list—the event demonstrated the great enthusiasm among the public to reclaim the Charles for recreational swimming.
+The event demonstrated the great enthusiasm among the public to reclaim the Charles for recreational swimming.
+The Conservancy is dedicated to creating more opportunities for community swims in the Charles.

 CCTV Video: Community Swim in the Charles River Boston Globe article: Charles River opens for first public swim since the 1950′s

 Boston Globe article: What we learned in 2013: Dirty Water is not Forever

 Working with a coalition of public and private partners, the Charles River Conservancy launched the Swimmable Charles Initiative in 2004 to return public swimming to the lower Charles River.
 The potential for public swimming in the Charles River exists today as a result of the Clean Charles River Initiative begun by the U.S. Environmental Protection Agency (EPA) in 1995.

 The EPA’s Clean Charles River Initiative established the goal of making the lower Charles River, from Watertown to Boston Harbor, fishable and swimmable by 2005.
 Through the efforts of federal, state and local agencies, nonprofit organizations, private institutions and local residents, tremendous progress has been made toward this goal; the water quality of the Charles has improved from a grade of “D” in 1995 to a “B+” in 2012.
 As water quality continues to improve, the lower Charles River is now considered swimmable many days of the year.
 Because of these significant water quality improvements, the Charles River Swimming Club, with the support of the Charles River Conservancy, began holding an annual one-mile swim race in the Charles in 2007.
 In 2011, the Charles River won the Thiess International Riverprize, naming it the cleanest urban river in the United States.